aws/aws-sdk-rails/README.md

 the worker environment configuration.
 The
 [SQS Daemon](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-daemon)
 running on the worker sends messages as a POST request to `http://localhost/`.
-The aws-sdk-rails middleware will forward each request and parameters to their appropriate jobs.
+The ElasticBeanstalkSQSD middleware will forward each request and parameters to their appropriate jobs.
 The middleware will only process requests from the SQS daemon and will pass on others and so will not interfere with other routes in your application.